Lacey, Washington

 5304 32nd Avenue SE map

 Located in the center of Lacey, Wonderwood Park provides 40 acres of natural woodland combined with recreational facilities.
-Take a walk on the paved pathways that thread through the woods, picnic beneath the shelter or at one of the many tables provided.
+Take a walk on the paved or natural pathways that thread through the woods, picnic beneath the shelter or at one of the many tables provided.
 Athletic fields, including two softball / soccer fields, four tennis courts, a basketball court, and a playground offer plenty of room to play. more »

 Woodland Creek Community Park